Albert Nerenberg

-Albert Nerenberg (born October 13, 1962) is a Canadian independent filmmaker, actor, journalist, hypnotist, and laughologist.
-His films include Stupidity (2003), Escape to Canada (2005), Let's All Hate Toronto (2007), Laughology (2009), Boredom (2012) and You Are What You Act (2018).
-Both Stupidity and Laughology are the first feature-length documentaries to discuss the topics of stupidity and laughter.
+Albert Nerenberg (born October 13, 1962) is a Canadian independent filmmaker, actor, journalist, hypnotist, and self-described "laughologist" His films include Stupidity (2003), Escape to Canada (2005), Let's All Hate Toronto (2007), Laughology (2009), Boredom (2012) and You Are What You Act (2018).

 Film career

-Nerenberg told the Montreal newspaper, La Presse, that he became a filmmaker after he smuggled a video camera through army lines during the 1990 Oka Crisis – a standoff between armed Mohawk Warriors and the Canadian military.
+Nerenberg told the Montreal newspaper La Presse that he became a filmmaker after he smuggled a video camera through army lines during the 1990 Oka Crisis between armed Mohawk Warriors and the Canadian military.
 The footage was later turned into his first documentary, titled Okanada.

 While still based in Montreal, some of Nerenberg's earliest films received acclaim, as well as some skepticism, "on the fringes" with "highly entertaining, low-budget documentaries", like Urban Anglo (1991) and 1949, so titled because it cost only $19.49 to make, taking advantage of the sophistication of Hi-8 video equipment at that time.

 Trailervision

-Nerenberg moved to Toronto, "like many young Montreal anglo filmmakers before him," where he would eventually achieve even greater acclaim with higher-budget, more entertaining documentaries.
+Nerenberg moved to Toronto, "like many young Montreal anglo filmmakers before him," where he would eventually achieve even greater acclaim with higher-budget documentaries.
 First, he founded Trailervision, with the premise that film trailers are a form of artistic expression in their own right.
 CNN called it an "international cult phenomenon."
 Nerenberg directed over 70 trailers for it.

 In 2000, he performed a widely publicized prank at the 2000 Toronto International Film Festival.
 The director orchestrated the red carpet entry of a group of Trailervision actors as major movie stars.
 This was done by planting actors among the paparazzi who screamed the names of the fictional stars as they arrived by limo.
 The paparazzi responded by flashing their cameras frantically.
 The fake stars were rushed into the green room along with the real stars, "where they got drunk like showbiz kings".
 The prank is described in the online Museum of Hoaxes as The Toronto Film Festival Hoax.